antoniageorge/SIM_project/README.md

 ## Statistical Modeling and Inference Final Project

 ### Goal:
-TO use FIFA data on players, aggregated to team level, to predict outcomes in the Spanish Primera Division.
+To use FIFA data on players, aggregated to team level, to predict outcomes in the Spanish Primera Division.

 ### Data:
 FIFA data from 2015-2022 on players in the Spanish League